Atkin Chambers Barristers

 Steven specialises in advising and representing parties to complex commercial contracts relating to a wide range of subject matter including the design and delivery of buildings, oil and gas installations, power generation plant, process and engineering plant, ships, IT systems, telecommunications systems, facilities management and professional services.

-He has appeared as advocate in the Technology and Construction Court (“the TCC”), the Court of Appeal, numerous arbitrations and adjudications, and in expert determination and mediation.
+He has appeared as advocate in the Technology and Construction Court (“the TCC”), the Court of Appeal, numerous arbitrations (including ICC, UNCITRAL, LCIA and LMAA) and adjudications, and in expert determination and mediation.
 His arbitration experience includes substantial international experience.
-He is a TECBAR accredited Adjudicator and has been appointed as an Adjudicator on numerous occasions.
+He is a KLRCA panellist and TECBAR accredited Adjudicator and has been appointed as an Adjudicator on numerous occasions.

-Steven is instructed by employers, contractors, sub-contractors, consultants and insurers on all aspects of construction and engineering contracts.
+Steven is instructed by employers, contractors, sub-contractors, consultants and insurers on all aspects of construction and engineering contracts and claims involving allegations of professional negligence.
 Recent cases include: